A Multi-Simulation Bridge for IoT Digital Twins: Introduction

 \section{Introduction}

 With the widespread adoption of Internet of Things (IoT) and Industrial IoT (IIoT) technologies, Digital Twins (DTs) have evolved into \emph{active} components---i.e., software entities that maintain continuous bidirectional communication with their physical assets~\cite{grieves2014digital, dt_manufacturing_review, dt_industry_statoftheart}.
-This paradigm shift allows DTs to provide dynamic digital representations updated through sensor data streams, supporting functionalities such as real-time monitoring, anomaly detection, and adaptive control~\cite{Cimino_2019}.
+This paradigm shift allows DTs to provide dynamic digital representations updated through sensor data streams, supporting real-time monitoring, anomaly detection, and adaptive control~\cite{Cimino_2019}.

-In this context, the integration of simulations within their architecture becomes increasingly critical.
+In this context, integrating simulations into the DT architecture becomes increasingly critical.
 Simulations would enable DTs to perform ``what-if'' analyses, optimize performance parameters, and validate control strategies before applying them to the physical asset~\cite{Boschert2016}.
 The combination of real-time data and virtual experimentation allows DTs to anticipate issues and adapt to changing conditions in complex environments.
 More in detail, we identified four primary motivations for integrating simulations into DTs:

-\textit{(1) Enabling predictive and prescriptive capabilities.} While IoT-based DTs are effective at capturing the current state of physical systems through real-time data, they are typically limited in projecting future behavior or reasoning under uncertainty.
+\textit{(1) Enabling predictive and prescriptive capabilities.} While IoT-based DTs effectively capture the current state of physical systems through real-time data, open challenges remain in enhancing their ability to forecast future behavior and reason under uncertainty \cite{10015420}.
 Simulation enhances DTs with predictive capabilities, supporting analysis under varying conditions such as equipment degradation, workload fluctuations, or environmental stressors~\cite{KLEIN2026103063}.
 This shifts DTs from descriptive digital replicas to prescriptive and prognostic systems capable of anticipating outcomes and triggering proactive interventions.

 \textit{(2) Coordinating heterogeneous simulations for complex systems.} Modeling complex systems often requires the orchestration of multiple, domain-specific simulations, each representing a different aspect of the physical system---e.g., mechanical dynamics, thermal effects, electrical behavior, or environmental interactions~\cite{10.1115/1.4049861,Fitzgerald2019}.
 These simulations may operate at different time scales, resolutions, or levels of abstraction and must be integrated to ensure coherence and consistency.
 This is outside the scope of this paper.